Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Methods

 where:

-and the sum runs over all central Ti atoms in a given structure.
-This CV thus corresponds to an approximation of the polarization modulus of a \bto~structure, as evidenced in Sec.~\ref{sec:Finite-size-Curie}.
+and the sum runs over all central Ti atoms in a given structure. \prbcorr{This CV thus corresponds to an approximation of the polarization modulus of a \bto~structure and tracks the structural changes associated with the ferroelectric phase transition, as evidenced in Sec.~\ref{sec:Finite-size-Curie}. }